NREC-MD Frequently Asked Questions

 For more information please review the State Indemnity Guidance (SIG-10) published by the State Claims Agency.

-The timelines for NREC-MD decisions are consistent with those required by the regulation for medical devices (EU No 2017/745 and S.I.
-260/2021).
-The NREC-MD endeavours to issue an ethics opinion on this application within a period of 55 days from the date of acknowledgement of a valid application.
+The NREC-MD endeavours to issue an ethics opinion within a period of 55 days from the date of acknowledgement of a valid new application and 45 days of a valid substantial modification.